la-reine-c/Orbital/README.md

 # Imports
     from orbiting import Satellite, Coordinate

+# Initializing
-    iss = Satellite(25544) // We do this as it is the Celestrak.org catalog number.
+    iss = Satellite(25544) // We do this as it is the Celestrak.org catalog number. coord = Coordinates(1.1234, 2.1234) // Latitude goes before longtitude when initializing it.
+It is the same as writing the pair down.

 # Get the current lat/long of the satellite
     iss_current_latitude = iss.lat()